ashvtol/rsync_iTunes/README.md

 # Musync

 Sync Music from iTunes to your Android Device
+Provides rsync like functionality with the need of setting up SSH servers on a MAC

 ###What does this program do ?
 Pushes all the songs that are not on your phone to your android device.